 Whether your caesarean birth was planned or not, you’ll need time to recover.
 We look at what to expect during recovery and when to seek medical advice.

-After a caesarean birth, you’ll probably be in hospital for three to four days and will need to take it easy for a few weeks (NCCHCW, 2011; NHS Choices, 2016).
-Here’s what you can expect in those few weeks.
+After a caesarean birth, you may be in hospital for three to four days (NHS 2019a), although some people decide to go home earlier.
+Either way, you will need to take it easy for a few weeks to support your recovery.
+Here’s what you can expect.

-If your baby needs to be taken straight to special care, your partner might have to decide between being with you or going with the baby.
-If they stay with the baby, they might be able to provide skin-to-skin contact.
+If your baby needs to go to special care, your partner might have to decide between being with you or your baby.
+If they stay with the baby, they might be able to provide skin-to-skin contact during this time.
 Try to discuss in advance what you’d like to happen in this situation.

 Recovering on the postnatal ward

-The average length of hospital stay after a caesarean is three to four days.
-This is longer than the one to two days for a vaginal birth.
-But if you and your baby are recovering well, you could be discharged within 24 hours, with follow-up care at home (NCCHCW, 2011).
+The average length of hospital stay after a caesarean is three to four days (NHS, 2019a).
+This is longer than the average stay for a vaginal birth, which is one to two days.
+But if you and your baby are recovering well, you could decide to go home.

 Bleeding after caesarean birth